sradin96/Projects/README.md

 ## E-Store-Website

-E-Store-Website is a small store project with some products and example of a shopping cart.
+E-Store-Website is a small responsive store project with some products and example of a shopping cart.
 You can see the website on this link https://sradin96.github.io/E-Store-Website/

 ## Rock-Paper-Scissors Game

-Rock-Paper-Scissors Game is a game where user plays versus a computer.
+Rock-Paper-Scissors Game is a game where user plays rock, paper or scissors versus a computer.
+The game resets when one side gets score 3.
 You can see the game on this link https://sradin96.github.io/Rock-Paper-Scissors-Game/

 ## Laptop-Website

+Laptop-Website is a one page site with a navbar, text on the left side of the screen and a laptop picture of the right.
+Website is responsive and scales with screen size.

 ## Todo Project